 As part of the works approval process, it is the responsibility of the applicant to demonstrate that EfW is the best management option for the waste.
-This could be demonstrated through a costs and benefits analysis of different recovery options to determine which has the highest benefit.
+This could be demonstrated through a cost and benefit analysis of different recovery options to determine which has the highest benefit.